MaciejWanat/LanguageDetector/README.md

 ```
 ruby buildModel.rb
 ```
-Program will automaticly build 3-grams of every language in trainData folder (names of files should be languages names) You can also run this with an argument to build any n-gram model.
+Program will automaticly build 3-grams of every language in trainData folder (names of files should be languages names).
+You can also run this with an argument to build any n-gram model.
 For example, to build 4-grams:
 ```
 ruby buildModel.rb 4